-It is broadly accepted that a very high proportion of gas theft goes undetected.
+It is a fact that only a very small proportion of gas theft is detected.
 This makes it particularly difficult to quantify and even more difficult to attribute.

-The previous methodology addressed this by estimating the overall theft as the difference between the total forecast UIG for the target Gas Year and the sum of the forecasts for all non-theft UIG for the target Gas Year.
-This balancing theft UIG varied in size from 3.77 TWh (98.5% of all UIG) in 2017 to 7.2 TWh in 2020 (89.3% of all UIG).
+The previous methodology sought to overcome this by estimating the theft contributing to UIG as the difference between the forecast close-out UIG for the target Gas Year and the sum of the forecasts for all non-theft UIG contributors for the target Gas Year.
+For this reason, the previous methodology is sometimes referred to as a "top-down" or "differencing" methodology.

+The resulting estimate of theft UIG varied in size from 3.77 TWh for Gas Year 2018-2019 to 7.16 TWh for Gas Year 2020-2021.
 This quantified theft was then split across Matrix Positions based on TRAS data with Supplier identified theft removed.